Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Results

 The piecewise linear functions are adopted as the activation functions in the neural network.
 These functions are particularly advantageous due to their simplicity and computational efficiency, while still maintaining the ability to approximate complex, non-linear relationships, as shown in the following fact. \begin{fact}[\cite{dinguniversal, yarotsky2017error}] For any function \( f \in \mathcal{F}_{d,n} = \mathcal{W}^{n,\infty}([0,1]^d) \) (where \( d \) is the input dimension, \( n \) is the order of weak derivatives, and \( \max_{\mathbf{n}: |\mathbf{n}| \leq n} \text{ess sup}_{\mathbf{x} \in [0,1]^d} |D^{\mathbf{n}} f(\mathbf{x})| \leq 1 \)), and any error bound \( \epsilon \in (0,1) \), there exists a quantized neural network \( f_q \) with any piecewise linear activation function having a finite number of breakpoints and weights restricted to \( \lambda \geq 2 \) discrete values, such that:

 The number of weights required by \( f_q \) has an upper bound of \( \mathcal{O}(\lambda \log^{\frac{1}{\lambda-1}+1}(1/\epsilon) (1/\epsilon)^{d/n}) \), while an unquantized piecewise linear neural network \( f_u \) with the same activation function achieving the same error has an upper bound of \( \mathcal{O}(\log(1/\epsilon) (1/\epsilon)^{d/n}) \).
-Thus, the quantized weight count exceeds the unquantized one by a factor of \( \mathcal{O}(\log^5(1/\epsilon)) \), which is significantly smaller than the lower bound for unquantized network, \( \Omega(\log^{-3}(1/\epsilon) (1/\epsilon)^{d/n}) \). \end{fact} This fact confirms that a quantized piecewise linear neural network, regardless of the specific activation, approximates target functions with efficiency comparable to an unquantized one, incurring only a low complexity overhead.
-Ding et al. \cite{dinguniversal} further reveal a theoretical optimal number of discrete weight values, typically lies between 1 and 4 bits across a wide range of \( d \) and \( \epsilon \), indicating that effective quantization of piecewise linear neural network requires only a small number of discrete weights.
+Thus, the quantized weight count exceeds the unquantized one by a factor of \( \mathcal{O}(\log^5(1/\epsilon)) \), which is significantly smaller than the lower bound for the unquantized network, \( \Omega(\log^{-3}(1/\epsilon) (1/\epsilon)^{d/n}) \). \end{fact} This fact confirms that a quantized piecewise linear neural network, regardless of the specific activation, approximates target functions with efficiency comparable to an unquantized one, incurring only a low complexity overhead.
+Ding et al. \cite{dinguniversal} further reveal a theoretical optimal number of discrete weight values, which typically lies between 1 and 4 bits across a wide range of \( d \) and \( \epsilon \), indicating that effective quantization of piecewise linear neural networks requires only a small number of discrete weights.
 The efficiency supports the use of quantized piecewise linear neural networks in quantum computing contexts, where minimal discrete states could leverage quantum parallelism for training.

-While Fact \ref{universal_approximation_theorem} establishes the universal approximation capability of quantized piecewise linear neural networks, it remains an interesting question to quantify the approximation error introduced when replacing a smooth activation function with a piecewise linear one, especially in the presence of spectral normalization, which is often employed to control model complexity and improve generalizability \cite{ miyato2018spectral}.
-In this work, we present the following theorem to provide the error bound induced by piecewise linear approximations in a feedforward neural network.
+While Fact \ref{universal_approximation_theorem} establishes the universal approximation capability of quantized piecewise linear neural networks, it remains an interesting question to quantify the approximation error introduced when replacing a smooth activation function with a piecewise linear one. {For completeness, we provide the error bound induced by piecewise linear approximations in a feedforward neural network in Section 2 of the supplementary material.}